eclipse-thingweb/node-wot/README.md

 ## How to get the library
 ### As a Node.js dependency

 If you want to use node-wot as a library in your Node.js application, you can use npm to install the node-wot packages that you need.
-To do so, `cd` inside you application folder, an run:
+To do so, `cd` inside you application folder, and run:
 ```
 npm install @node-wot/core
 npm install @node-wot/binding-coap